-Children and teenagers with celiac disease and gluten intolerance probably realize they need to beware of gluten foods in the school cafeteria.
+Children and teenagers with celiac disease and non-celiac gluten sensitivity probably realize they need to beware of gluten foods in the school cafeteria.
 But gluten-y school lunch food is far from the only school issue they'll face on their journey from preschool to high school graduation.

 Along the way, they'll need to cope with school birthday parties, flour-based crafts and science experiments, and possibly a bit of brain fog interfering with their school work if they accidentally get glutened.

-There's no reason to think your gluten intolerant child or teen won't have a very positive experience in school.
+There's no reason to think your gluten-sensitive child or teen won't have a very positive experience in school.
 However, you'll probably need to do some extra work in the early years, and he or she likely will need to take some special precautions during high school.